-imageio.v3.imiter(uri, , plugin: Optional[str] = None, format_hint: Optional[str] = None, kwargs) \rightarrow Iterator[numpy.ndarray]
+imageio.v3.imiter(uri, , plugin=None, format hint=None, kwargs)

 Read a sequence of ndimages from a URI.

 Returns an iterable that yields ndimages from the given URI.
 The exact behavior depends on both, the file type and plugin used to open the file.
 To learn about the exact behavior, check the documentation of the relevant plugin.